crf8472/libarcstk/README.md

 [![C++14](https://img.shields.io/badge/C++-14-darkred.svg)](./DESIGN.md)
 [![Release](https://img.shields.io/github/v/release/crf8472/libarcstk?display_name=tag&include_prereleases)](https://github.com/crf8472/libarcstk/releases)

-## The version on this branch is deprecated
+**This branch contains an outdated version that is not developed any more!**

+## Version 0.1.x

-This branch hosts version 0.1.x of libarcstk which is deprecated and will not see any development any more.
+This branch hosts version 0.1.x of libarcstk which is outdated and will not see any development anymore.

+The latest release with this API was 0.1.1-beta.2.
+Version 0.1 contains outdated module 'parse' instead of current module 'dbar' and deprecated module 'match' instead of current module 'verify'.

 This branch should not be used for new projects.
-If your project require version 0.1.x consider the upgrade to the version on the main branch.
+If your project requires version 0.1.x consider upgrading to the latest release of libarcstk soon.

-Version 0.1 contains deprecated module 'parse' instead of current module 'dbar' and deprecated module 'match' instead of current module 'verify'.
-The last release with this API was 0.1.1-beta.2.

 ## What libarcstk does